Gage R&R Destructive Testing

 In this example, there were 10 testers destructively testing 10 samples each from the same production lot.
 The lower specification limit is 16.7 foot pounds/sq. in.

-Using the QI Macros SPC Software for Excel, we can put a blank row between each of the 10 testers data and run the XmR chart, we get an average and range that look like this:
+Using QI Macros SPC Software for Excel, we can put a blank row between each of the 10 testers data and run the XmR chart.

 If all 10 are using the same process to measure samples from a well-known and established process, then we'd expect the averages to be the same and the variation represented by the UCL and LCL to be equal.